armandofox/armandofox.github.io/_pages/music-theater.md

 I also coach actors on musical performance (though not on technical vocal issues).

-Productions I've been involved with in reverse chronological order:
+Productions I've been involved with in reverse chronological order: (* marks a production for which I did substantial original arrangements or reductions)

 1. The Pajama Game (42nd Street Moon, dir.
-Amy Marie Haven), May/June 2022
+Becky Potter), May/June 2022
 1. La Cage aux Folles (Altarena Playhouse, dir.
 Phil Lowery), Mar/Apr 2022
 1.  ~~Sunday In the Park With George (Gatehouse Theatre, dir.
 Rachel Pospíšil), ~~June/July 2020~~ _Cancelled due to COVID-19_